tylertitsworth/ai-cluster/README.md

 ## K3s Installation

 I installed K3s on Node 1 on the Turing Pi and as nodes got up and running I added them to the cluster.
-I decided not to use Ansible for this project because we're using a trivial amount of nodes that have very different configurations.
+I decided not to use Ansible for this project because I'm using a trivial amount of nodes that have very different configurations.

 Setting up any Node in K3s is trivial, and I'm super happy that it's this way: